Kot Abdul Malik

 Kot Abdul Malik is a city in Sheikhupura District, Punjab, Pakistan located near the M-2 motorway.
 It is the 68th most populous city in Pakistan.
 Kot Abdul Malik is part of Ferozewala Tehsil of Sheikhupura District.

-The city is situated on the Lahore-Sheikhupura road.
+The city is situated on the Lahore-Sheikhupura Road.

 Demographics

 Population

-According to 2023 census, Kot Abdul Malik had a population of 162,030.
+According to the 2023 census, Kot Abdul Malik had a population of 162,030.